mnavarrocarter/mnavarro.dev/content/posts/http-sdk-testing-in-go.md

 For instance, if the specification says that we should send an `Authorization` header with some sort of token, we test that (1) A request is created containing the `Authorization` header and (2) that the passed token value is indeed the same that is injected in the header.
 Similar principles follow for URL, method and body.

-The following of a specification does not have to do only with an expectation about the request, but also a correct handling of a response.
+The following of a specification does not have only to do with the expectations about a request, but also with the correct handling of a response.
 This means we should also test that our code follows the specification when handling responses.

 We should map status codes to certain errors, or react to different content types, or deserialize certain payloads to some types without data loss, etc. We should test that our code does this based on the spec.